nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `delete 1 m/transaction` deletes the transaction at index 1 in the displayed list of transactions.

-> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use "view" command first before you can delete a transaction.
+> <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can delete a transaction.
 If not, there will be an error within the application!

 > <div markdown="span" class="alert alert-danger">❗ Danger: **Deleting a transaction is an irreversible process!
 It will be gone forever**: Be very careful here!